Fog: Types

 Fog formed by advection along the California coastline is propelled onto land by one of several processes.
 A cold front can push the marine layer coast-ward, an occurrence most typical in the spring or late fall.
 During the summer months, a low-pressure trough produced by intense heating inland creates a strong pressure gradient, drawing in the dense marine layer.
 Also, during the summer, strong high pressure aloft over the desert southwest, usually in connection with the summer monsoon, produces a south to southeasterly flow which can drive the offshore marine layer up the coastline; a phenomenon known as a "southerly surge", typically following a coastal heat spell.
 However, if the monsoonal flow is sufficiently turbulent, it might instead break up the marine layer and any fog it may contain.
 Moderate turbulence will typically transform a fog bank, lifting it and breaking it up into shallow convective clouds called stratocumulus.

-Evaporation fog or steam fog forms over bodies of water overlain by much colder air; this situation can also lead to the formation of steam devils, which look like their dust counterparts.
-Lake effect fog is of this type, sometimes in combination with other causes like radiation fog.
-It tends to differ from most advective fog formed over land in that it is, like lake-effect snow, a convective phenomenon, resulting in fog that can be very dense and deep and looks fluffy from above.

 Frontal fog forms in much the same way as stratus cloud near a front when raindrops, falling from relatively warm air above a frontal surface, evaporate into cooler air close to the Earth's surface and cause it to become saturated.
+The water vapor cools and at the dewpoint it condenses and fog forms.
 This type of fog can be the result of a very low frontal stratus cloud subsiding to surface level in the absence of any lifting agent after the front passes.

-Ice fog forms in very low temperatures and can be the result of other mechanisms mentioned here, as well as the exhalation of moist warm air by herds of animals.
-It can be associated with the diamond dust form of precipitation, in which very small crystals of ice form and slowly fall.
-This often occurs during blue sky conditions, which can cause many types of halos and other results of refraction of sunlight by the airborne crystals.

-Freezing fog, which deposits rime, is composed of droplets of supercooled water that freeze to surfaces on contact.

-Precipitation fog (or frontal fog) forms as precipitation falls into drier air below the cloud, the liquid droplets evaporate into water vapor.
-The water vapor cools and at the dewpoint it condenses and fog forms.